 SANTA MARIA ISCALAS CHURCH

 We parked the car, got out and started our climb to the church, on top of a small mountain .
 I remember that it was about 400 meters but with a 45% slope between the beautiful green of nature and a small stream that passes nearby.
-As soon as we arrived, our gaze remained imprinted on 2 things, the first: the magnificent country church with a side of daisies, the second: the large car park , so continuing along the same road where we stopped we could have reached 3 meters from the church, fantastic I thought, it will be for next time.
+As soon as we arrived, our gaze remained imprinted on 2 things, the first: the magnificent little country church With a border of daisies, the second: the large parking lot, so continuing down the same street where we stopped we could have come within 3 meters of the church, great I thought, it will be for next time.

 It is a beautiful church a few kilometers from Cossoine that absolutely deserves to be seen both for the landscape and for knowing part of its history.
 Unfortunately the church was closed and therefore we could not admire the inside and I personally had seen some photos of the church in the winter, completely covered with snow, an incredible sight.
 Instead, we visited the church in the autumn period, there were 20 degrees, a magnificent sun and a field of daisies as a side dish.
 Gorgeous even without the snow I thought.